Include Pulp in the Fedora Project

 I learned from maxamillion that it is not a requirement for Pulp's SELinux policies to be included in Fedora's core SELinux package, though that would be a good long term goal for us.
 Due to time constraints, we will not attempt to do this in Fedora 24.

-#8 Updated by rbarlow about 5 years ago
+#8 Updated by rbarlow over 5 years ago

 Things are coming along smoothly in this work.
 I believe there are only a few outstanding issues and tasks that need to be taken care of: